-Introduction: Collective Trauma, Resilience and Recovery Part I: Collective Trauma and Recovery: Global Perspectives 1.
+Introduction: Collective Trauma, Resilience, and Recovery Part One: Collective Trauma and Recovery: Global Perspectives 1.
 Families and Generations 2.
 Refugees in New York City: From Clinic to Community 3.
-Promoting Family and Community Resilience in Post War Kosovo Part II: From Global to Local: Urban Terrorism in Lower Manhattan 4.
+Promoting Family and Community Resilience in Post-War Kosovo Part Two: From Global to Local: Urban Terrorism in Lower Manhattan 4.
 9/11: The First Three Weeks 5.
 School and Community: Forging Collaboration 6.
 Promoting Collective Recovery 7.
 Community Initiated Recovery Activities 8.
-Collective Narration and Performance Part III: War and Migration – Little Liberia, Staten Island, NY 9.
+Collective Narration and Performance Part Three: War and Migration—Little Liberia, Staten Island, NY 9.
 Little Liberia: Fostering Community Resilience 10.
-Seeking Truth and Justice
+Seeking Truth and Justice Summary

 "Jack Saul shows professionals how to build community programs that employ primordial human tactics to forge increased community resilience.
 This book has that rare ability to produce a paradigm shift in how we heal traumatized communities.
 It’s original and intellectually exciting.
 I bet it becomes a classic."